Leslie Hutchinson: Early life

 Born in Gouyave, Grenada, in 1900, when it was part of the British Windward Islands, to George Hutchinson and Marianne (née Turnbull), Hutch took piano lessons as a child.

-In 1916, he moved to New York City while still in his teens.
+In 1916, he moved to New York while still in his teens.
 He originally emigrated to study for a degree in medicine as he had won a place due to his high aptitude, but instead he began playing the piano and singing in bars.

 Career

 In New York City, Hutch joined a black band led by Henry "Broadway" Jones, who often played for white millionaires such as the Vanderbilts, attracting the wrath of the Ku Klux Klan.
 In 1924, Hutch left America for Paris, where he had a residency in Joe Zelli's club and became a friend and lover of Cole Porter.

-Encouraged by Edwina Mountbatten, he came to England and opened at the Café de Paris in London on January 19, 1927 as part of a double act with his friend, black tenor Opal Cooper.
-The two men made a record together (“Moonlight on the Ganges” and “Because I Love You”) and they also appeared in variety at the Holborn Empire.
-Hutchinson went on to be the second pianist in the pit in the Rodgers and Hart musical, One Dam' Thing After Another, which opened at the London Pavilion on May 20, 1927.
+Encouraged by Edwina Mountbatten, he moved to England and opened at the Café de Paris in London on 19 January 1927 as part of a double act with his friend, the black tenor Opal Cooper.
+The two men made a record together ("Moonlight on the Ganges" and "Because I Love You") and they also appeared in variety at the Holborn Empire.
+Hutchinson went on to be the second pianist in the pit in the Rodgers and Hart musical, One Dam' Thing After Another, which opened at the London Pavilion on 20 May 1927.
 He had moved from the Café de Paris to another London club, Chez Victor, in February 1927 (this time without Cooper) and after an extended spell there, he transferred to the Devonshire Restaurant in November 1927.
 Hutchinson soon became the darling of society and the population in general.
 Hutch was a favourite singer of the then Prince of Wales (later King Edward VIII).
 Hutch was a major star in Britain during the 1920s and 1930s, and was, for a time, the highest paid star in the country.
 He was regularly heard on air with the BBC, with one of his biggest hits, his version of "These Foolish Things".
 Hutchinson soon became embittered by being frequently obliged to enter parties via the servant's entrance, in spite of his popularity.

-Hutch recorded several of Cole Porter's songs, including "Begin the Beguine" and Porter's list song "Let's Do It (Let's Fall in Love)", to which he supposedly made up some 70 new verses.
+Hutch recorded several of Cole Porter's songs, including "Begin the Beguine" and Porter's list song "Let's Do It, Let's Fall in Love", to which he supposedly made up some 70 new verses.

 Hutch was "one of the first stars in Britain" to volunteer to entertain the troops at home and abroad during World War II, but he received no formal recognition for his service, and his name would never appear in any Honours list.